losonczylab/Terada_Nature2021/README.md

 #### TriggerDetect.m:
 Crossings = TriggerDetect(__) returns cell array to contain two vectors and a matrix of them.
 A vector contains time frames of event initiation and another contains time frame of event terminations.
+The matrix contains both.

 * 'Signal' - vector of data containing prominent events like spikes
 * 'UpThresh' - threshold for upward direction